What Can I Expect?

 What will happen next?

-What should I bring to my first appointment?
+What should I have available for my first appointment?

 Bring medical records about your disability, school records (including most recent psychological testing, Individual Education Program, etc.), or job training records, and a list of the places and dates of the jobs you have had.